PAIR-code/federated-learning/src/server/README.md

 The simplest way to set up a `federated.Server` is to pass a [`tf.Model`](https://js.tensorflow.org/api/latest/#class:Model).
 However, you can also pass a string that will be delegated to [`tf.loadModel`](https://js.tensorflow.org/api/latest/#loadModel) (both `https?://` and `file://` URLs should work), or an asynchronous function that will return a `tf.Model`.
 The final option is to define your own `FederatedServerModel`, which has to implement various saving and loading methods.
 See its [documentation](./models.ts) for more details.

 Note that by default, different `tf.Model` versions will be saved as files in subfolders of `${process.cwd()}/saved-models/`.
 If you would like to change this directory, you can pass a `modelDir` configuration parameter, e.g. `federated.Server(httpServer, model, { modelDir: '/mnt/my-vfs' })`.

+If you would like to skip the persistence layer, you can instead import `FederatedServerInMemoryModel` which will update a single model in memory.
+Furthermore, if you want a version of this library which omits socket.io in favor of a mocked-out version that works in the browser, check out the [mock server library](../mock_server/README.md).

 ### Setting Hyperparameters